lavary/laravel-menu/README.md

 #### RESTful URLs

-RESTful URLs are also supported as long as `restful` option is set as `true` in `config/settings.php` file, E.g. item with url `resource` will be activated by `resource/slug` or `resource/slug/edit`.
+RESTful URLs are also supported as long as `restful` option is set as `true` in `config/settings.php` file, E.g. menu item with url `resource` will be activated by `resource/slug` or `resource/slug/edit`.

-You might encounter situations where your app is in a directory instead of the root directory or your resources have a common prefix; In such case you need to set `rest_base` option to a proper prefix for a better restful activation support. `rest_base` can take a simple string, array of string or a function call as value.
+You might encounter situations where your app is in a sub directory instead of the root directory or your resources have a common prefix; In such case you need to set `rest_base` option to a proper prefix for a better restful activation support. `rest_base` can take a simple string, array of string or a function call as value.

 #### URL Wildcards

-You can also able to define a pattern for a certain item, if the automatic activation can't help:
+`laravel-menu` makes you able to define a pattern for a certain item, if the automatic activation can't help:

 ```php
 <?php